-20.(1) The Appeal Authority shall consider the written documentation submitted, and make recommendation relating to the merits of the matter on appeal.

-(2) The Appeal Authority shall confirm, vary or revoke the decision of the Municipal Planning Tribunal or Municipal Planning Authorised Official.

-(3) Should voting take place, a decision of a majority of members of the Appeal Authority shall stand, and in the event of an equality of votes the Presiding Officer has a deciding vote.

-(4) No provision is made during a written hearing for oral representation by the parties to an appeal.
+- 20.(1) The Appeal Authority shall consider the written documentation submitted, and make recommendation relating to the merits of the matter on appeal. - (2) The Appeal Authority shall Members shall record their vote, in writing, whether to confirm, vary or revoke the decision of the Municipal Planning Tribunal or Municipal Planning Authorised Official. - (3) The Presiding Officer shall consider the written submissions.
+Should voting take place, Aa decision of a majority of members of the Appeal Authority shall stand, is a decision of the Appeal Authority, and in the event of an equality of votes the Presiding Officer has a deciding vote. - (4) No provision is made during a written hearing for oral representation by the parties to an appeal.